datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions.md

 3. Pub/Sub, Cloud Storeage
 4. App Engine, IoT Core

+B is correct because device data captured by IoT Core gets published to Pub/Sub.
 C is not correct, because Pub/Sub does not do device management.

 > Calculate a runnig average of streaming data that can arrive late and out of order